atomikos/transactions-essentials/README.md

 ### Contributing

 Please fork to contribute, and send a pull request when you have a contribution ready for our review.
+Note that we tend to accept feature contributions more than bug fixes (more precisely: feel free to fork and fix whatever you want but we reserve the right to reject pull requests for bug fixes).

 DO NOT COMMIT/PUSH TO THIS REPOSITORY DIRECTLY!
 WE OVERWRITE IT WHENEVER WE MERGE PULL REQUESTS.